Tokyo Metro, The Best Way To Explore Tokyo

-While many may have visited Japan over the years, I am sure that all kinds of transportation were used for your travels.
+While many may have visited Japan over the years, I am sure all kinds of transportation were used for your travels.
 This article will highlight one of the best ways to explore Tokyo with the Tokyo Metro Subway system.

-The Best Way To Explore Tokyo
+Tokyo Metro, The Best Way To Explore Tokyo

 First of all, for Malaysians or Southeast Asians, visiting Tokyo is not cheap, and if you plan to visit many popular places around the city, the easiest and hassle-free way to do so is by using the Tokyo Metro.

+A one-way general ticket will cost you around ¥200 per person, around RM7.70 or US1.70.
+Therefore, four stops will easily cost you quite a lot of money.
 And if you are travelling as a couple of groups, the cost gets higher.
-However, there is a special tourist pass available which can save you loads of money which is the Tokyo Metro subway day pass ticket.
+However, there is a special tourist pass available that can save you loads of money: the Tokyo Metro subway day pass ticket.

 ![]() |

-Shibuya at night, vibrant and lively |
+Shibuya at night is vibrant and lively |

 My day started in Harajuku, which is probably one of the must-visit areas of Tokyo.
 Filled with speciality stores and quirky Japanese fashion, this is the place to be if you want to see what’s trending in the Japanese Kawaii fashion scene.

+The Moshi Moshi Box would also be the best place for first-timers to Japan as it serves as a tourist information centre and a Japanese souvenir shop.
 The staff here speak English and are ready to assist anyone who needs information on Harajuku or Tokyo.

-Inside Moshi Moshi Box, there is free Wi-Fi available, some Japanese pop culture items and even local popular Japanese sweets and snacks.
-You can also find information about Tokyo Metro apart from the general tourist places in here.
+They also have brochures and maps in many languages, including English, all Tokyo’s main tourist areas.
+Inside Moshi Moshi Box, free Wi-Fi is available, as well as some Japanese pop culture items and even local popular Japanese sweets and snacks.

 Moshi Moshi Box Harajuku Address: